-Many of us know the scene in a movie where a thirsty wanderer spots a "lush oasis" in the desert, only to find nothing but sand when they reach its location.
+Readers may be familiar with a movie scene or documentary where one sees a distant "lush oasis" in the desert, only to find nothing but sand upon arrival.
 This optical phenomenon is known as a mirage.

 This phenomenon can also be seen when you travel on a long stretch of road on a hot day, and you spot a large puddle of water at a distance.
 As you approach it, it continues to move further away.

 Your eyes are not playing tricks on you, and you are not hallucinating.
 What you experience is nothing more than an optical distortion called a mirage.